jonlunsford/convert_font/README.md

 ## Usage

-#### This Gem is actively under development, and is not ready for production.
+### This Gem is actively under development, it is not ready for production.

 ## Contributing